Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `iam.sts.region`

-  _Optional_ but only effective if `iam.role.arn` is set.
+  _Optional_ but only effective when `iam.role.arn` is set.
 Specifies the AWS region of the STS endpoint to use when assuming the IAM role.

   Example: